jonathanperrie/Modlin_PTB/README.md

 # Modlin PTB GeoMx
 This is a supporting document to outline how to perform all of the analysis in our paper starting from the DCC files, metadata, and fluorescent markers channels.

-Some things not included are fitting bounding boxes and adjusting image channel intensities.
+Some parts not included: fitting bounding boxes and adjusting image channel intensities.

+All plots and data should be on Box under GeoMx folder.

 # Figures
 1. Primary granuloma types